-Our students leave Carnegie Mellon equipped with the skills to impact society in a transformative way.
+We're uniquely positioned at the cross roads of technology and humanity - our students leave Carnegie Mellon equipped with the skills to impact society in a transformative way.

 Deciding where you’d like to spend your next four years is a life changing decision.
 Carnegie Mellon is filled with passionate students just as dedicated and motivated as you are.
-You’ll be surrounded by like-minded, hardworking students as you collaborate in the studio or on research projects in one of our 100 research centers and institutes, join one of our 280+ student organizations or cheer for our student athletes competing in NCAA Division III varsity sports.
+You’ll be surrounded by like-minded, hardworking students as you collaborate in the studio or on research projects in one of our 100+ research centers and institutes, join one of our 300+ student organizations or cheer for our student athletes competing in NCAA Division III varsity sports.

 So, why choose Carnegie Mellon?
 Now you know!
 We're an internationally-renowned university, we imagine the unimaginable and we’re changing the world with work that matters.
 Carnegie Mellon’s founder, Andrew Carnegie, wrote a letter to the mayor of Pittsburgh establishing Carnegie Technical School, which would eventually become Carnegie Mellon.
 He signed the letter, "My heart is in the work."
 Today, the students, faculty and staff at Carnegie Mellon continue to live and work by these words.
 So, why not decide to #TurnTartan and make Carnegie Mellon your home for the next four years?